enspiral-dev-academy/dotNet_SimpleEnglishTranslator/README.md

 We are going to make our own version of this tool: [simplewriter](http://xkcd.com/simplewriter/) with a few improvments.

 The first version of this is going to be a little rubbish, & may be better if you just built in javascript.
-However we are going to improve on it ant the point is to learn about database access in .net not js.
+However we are going to improve on it; and the point is to learn about database access in .net, not js.

  #Release 0 EF models and reading in some data

-  - Create a new ASP.NET MVC solution (Or create a branch on an [emptyish one](../../../dotNet_SillyLittleSiteOnAzure)
+  - Create a new ASP.NET MVC solution (Or create a branch on an [emptyish one](../../../dotNet_SillyLittleSiteOnAzure))
   - In the Models Folder create a new class `SimpleWord`
-   - *You can create a new class by either*:
+   - **You can create a new class by either**:
     - Press `Shift+Alt+C`
     - Right click a folder -> Add -> Class
-  - Add an `int` proptery called `Id`
+  - Add an `int` property called `Id`
-   - *Hint quick way*:
+   - **Hint quick way**:
     - type `prop`
     - press `Tab`
     - type `int`
     - press `Tab`
     - type `Id`
-  - Add another `String` proptery `Word`
+  - Add another `String` property `Word`

 It should look like this: